 - Reduce file size up to 90% smaller than original at 47x real-time faster speed.

-- Versatile solutions to enhance video quality – upscale, fine-tune bitrate, stabilize, denoise, deinterlace, etc.
+- Enhance video quality – upscale, fine-tune bitrate, stabilize, denoise, deinterlace, etc.

 - Beginner-friendly presets and professional controls over video codec options.

 - Lower CPU usage to 2% and run smoothly on all recent computers.